Skip to content

 Become a Parish or Town Councillor

-To become a parish or town councillor you will need to meet the criteria below.
+To become a parish or town councillor you will need to meet the legal criteria.

 If you meet the criteria and a vacancy is available, please contact your parish or town clerk to express your interest.